 PURSUING JOY.
 CELEBRATING GRACE.
 LIVING ON PURPOSE.

-Today, I’m still crazy in love with these people (and now, more than ever, I want them to press into Jesus!) but he field has been flipped.
+Today, I’m still crazy in love with these people (and now, more than ever, I want them to press into Jesus!) but the field has been flipped.
 My kids are pretty much launched, with careers and families of their own, and I find myself asking, “What’s next?”

-If you want to know who’s who in the family pic, that’s me on the far left, then Geoff and Annesley (you can read about their wedding joy here), then Charlie and Hillary (their recap is here), and finally Robbie Jr., Virginia, and my best friend and U.Va. sweetheart, Robbie.
+If you want to know who’s who in the “grow up” family pic, that’s me on the far left, then Geoff and Annesley (you can read about their wedding joy here), then Charlie and Hillary (their recap is here), and finally Robbie Jr., Virginia, and my best friend and U.Va. sweetheart, Robbie.